-"She is what I want!" the man gasps, attacking the prize in exchange for his life.
+"She is what I want!" the man gasps, attacking the hot prize in exchange for his not-so-dear life.
 Then: "Wait!
 That's not her!"
 Another woman splays for him and he runs to her, groaning: "Here!
 Yes!
 Her!"
 Then: "No, it's not her!
 Where is she?
 Where?"
-Then another woman, another woman, another, another - until the noose itself seems to be the actual path to what the man craves: "Hang me!
+Then another woman, another woman, another, another - until the noose itself seems to be the actual path to the craved thing: "Hang me!
 Hang me now!"